-The WHO declared in June 2017 that the certificate of vaccination against yellow fever is valid for life.
+The WHO declared in June 2016 that the certificate of vaccination against yellow fever is valid for life.
 However, it is unsure whether a single vaccination offers lifelong protection.
-That's why the treshold to offer an additional one-off booster is very low.
+That's why the threshold to offer a single additional booster is very low.
 This is an update with the Belgian national guidelines.

 For the following categories of people a yellow fever vaccination is not valid for life, but for a period of one year.
 For these persons, a single booster is recommended before their next exposure to yellow fever:

 - Pregnant persons

 - Age < 24 months (revaccination is recommended after the age of 24 months)